Medicines and Poisons

-A poison is defined as any substance that is included in the Schedules of The Poisons Act 1964 & Regulation 1965 restrict the availability of poisons (including medicines & drugs) to protect public health.
-Curtin requires a permit to purchase, use & hold certain scheduled poisons.
+A poison is defined as any substance that is included in the Schedules of the Medicine and Poisons Act 2014 & Regulation 2016.
+The availability of poisons is restricted by the Medicine and Poisons Act 2014 & Regulations 2016 in order to protect public health.
+Curtin University requires a research/education permit to purchase, use & hold certain scheduled poisons.
 (See Poisons Permits below).

 Before conducting research or teaching activities at Curtin, you must identify the hazards inherent in your work, document your safety protocols in a written risk assessment, and seek any approvals you need from Curtin or Government regulatory bodies.
-To do this you need to complete the Hazard Identification Tool.
+To help you understand the regulatory environment that applies to your work with hazardous materials complete the Hazard Identification Tool.

 Please contact the Hazardous Substance Advisor (HSA) for more information on or assistance with poisons legislation at Curtin.

-The various poison schedules as defined in section 20 of the Poisons Act 1964 are detailed below:
+The various poison schedules as defined in section 4 (1) of the Medicines and Poisons Legislation 2014 are detailed below:

 |Poisons||Type of substance||Comments|

-Poisons scheduling can also be found in Section 15 of a Safety Data Sheet (SDS), or by searching the Poisons Standard.
+Poisons scheduling can also be found in Safety Data Sheets (SDS’s) under Section 15 – Regulatory Information or by searching the Federal Therapeutic Goods Administrations Poisons Standard.

-Curtin requires a permit to purchase, use & hold poisons in Schedules 2, 3, 4, 7 or 8, whilst Schedule 9 substances may only be used for certain research and teaching purposes as approved by the Department of Health CEO.
+Curtin requires a permit to purchase, use & hold poisons in Schedules 2, 3, 4, 7 or 8, whilst Schedule 9 substances may only be used for certain research and teaching purposes under a separate permit, approved by the Department of Health CEO.

 Poison permits and purchase of Poisons should be coordinated through Schools/Departments in order to identify if a suitable permit is already in place or to identify a suitable person to apply for a permit.
 Permit holders are responsible for ensuring that all permit conditions are met.
-An application form for a permit to purchase poisons for the purpose of research and/or teaching can be downloaded from the Division of Public Health website.
+An application form for a permit to purchase poisons for the purpose of research and/or teaching can be downloaded from the Medicines and Poisons Regulation Branch website.

 Hazardous Substance Advisor (HSA)